jaijindal/Blinq/README.md

 2) ML Live Environment Tracker

-There are often instances when a visually impaired person might not have any idea of their surroundings and might need assistance in identifying nearby objects
+There are often instances when a visually impaired person might not have any idea of their surroundings and might need assistance in identifying nearby objects.
+Therefore our ML Live Environment Tracker enables the user to point the camera around him/her and the program will list down all objects in vicinty such as Cars, Trees, Pedestrians , Electronics , Stationery, Chairs etc through spoken command.

 3) Tesseract Text Reader